English literature: Poetry

 John Milton, one of the greatest English poets, wrote at this time of religious flux and political upheaval.
 Milton is best known for his epic poem Paradise Lost (1667).
-Among other important poems include L'Allegro, 1631, Il Penseroso 1634, Comus (a masque), 1638 and Lycidas.
 Milton's poetry and prose reflect deep personal convictions, a passion for freedom and self-determination, and the urgent issues and political turbulence of his day.
 His celebrated Areopagitica, written in condemnation of pre-publication censorship, is among history's most influential and impassioned defenses of free speech and freedom of the press.

 The largest and most important poetic form of the era was satire.
 In general, publication of satire was done anonymously, as there were great dangers in being associated with a satire.

-John Dryden (1631–1700) was an influential English poet, literary critic, translator, and playwright who dominated the literary life of Restoration England to such a point that the period came to be known in literary circles as the Age of Dryden.
+John Dryden was an influential English poet, literary critic, translator, and playwright who dominated the literary life of Restoration England to such a point that the period came to be known in literary circles as the "Age of Dryden".
 He established the heroic couplet as a standard form of English poetry.
 Dryden's greatest achievements were in satiric verse in works like the mock-heroic MacFlecknoe (1682).
-Alexander Pope (1688–1744) was heavily influenced by Dryden, and often borrowed from him; other writers in the 18th century were equally influenced by both Dryden and Pope.
+Alexander Pope was heavily influenced by Dryden, and often borrowed from him; other writers in the 18th century were equally influenced by both Dryden and Pope.